tambetvali/LaegnaAITestsCoPilot/SnippetsCode/Snippet2RealtimeMongoTree/README.md

 # Building *Snippet2MongoExplorer1Anytree*:
 ## An Incremental Walkthrough with Stubs, Future‑Compatibility, and Architectural Diagrams

+***Regarding to it's name: this introduction builds the common real-time behaviour; how to implement it in MongoDB is shown and generic problems solved in snippet 2-1, the first specific section of this manual.***.

 This article documents the collaborative construction of **Snippet2MongoExplorer1Anytree**, a foundational component in a larger experimental system.
 The goal is to create a durable, database‑backed conversation engine that supports:

 - Streaming answers